-In January 2016 Arts Council England invited The Story Museum to apply for £2 million towards the project and in October 2016 the Heritage Lottery Fund awarded a first-round pass for an application of £1.2 million.
-Together with funding already confirmed from a number of other individuals and Trusts and Foundations this brings our current capital campaign to £4 million pledged towards our goal of £6 million.
+Arts Council England has confirmed a grant of £2 million towards the project and in October 2016 the Heritage Lottery Fund awarded a first-round pass for an application of £1.2 million.
+Together with funding already confirmed from a number of other individuals and Trusts and Foundations this brings our current capital campaign to just over £4 million pledged towards our goal of £6 million.

 We aim to welcome Cinderella to the Ball in 2019 we just need a few more fairy godmothers to sprinkle their magic…